inesmenezesleitao-web/humanos-docs/docs/processes.md

 `http://localhost:9000/v0/process/items`

-Retrieve all available items that can be used to build custom processes.
-These items include templates, forms, and consents, which can be dynamically combined to define workflows.
+Retrieve all available items that can be used to build **custom processes**.
+These items include **templates, forms, and consents**, which can be dynamically combined to define workflows.

-This endpoint can be consumed not only by frontend applications but also by AI agents to generate and deliver custom processes on demand to end-users.
+This endpoint can be consumed not only by frontend applications but also by **AI agents** to **generate and deliver custom processes on demand** to end-users.
 For example, an AI system could automatically select the appropriate templates, forms, and consents for a given context and trigger a process in real time.

 ### HEADERS